gondwanasoft/xml-preprocessor/README.md

 Everything between the opening and closing tags (`<Define>` and `</Define>`) must be Python variable and function definitions.

+> [!WARNING]
-> **WARNING:** If you define a variable or function with the same name as a preprocessor or built-in Python variable or function, *Bad Things™* will probably happen.
+> If you define a variable or function with the same name as a preprocessor or built-in Python variable or function, *Bad Things™* will probably happen.
 Global variables and functions used internally by the preprocessor have names that start with `xmlpp`; you should also avoid redefining [pp_log()](#pp_log).

 <a id="indentation"></a>Your Python code must comply with Python's indentation requirements.
 Within a `<Define>` element, you have these options: